Geta/geta-dotnet-extensions/README.md

   - `UrlEncode` - Encodes the string for URLs;
   - `UrlDecode` - Decodes a URL-encoded string;
   - `IsAbsoluteUrl` - Checks if a string is absolute URL;
-  - `IsRelativeUrl` - Checks if a string is relative URL.
+  - `IsRelativeUrl` - Checks if a string is relative URL;
+  - `GetHead` - Returns beginning of the string and adds ellipse `...` if string is longer that specified by length;
+  - `GetTail` - Returns ending of the string and adds ellipse `...` if string is longer that specified by length;
+  - `Capitalize` - Capitalizes every word (title case).
 - `FluentExtensions` - Provides fluent way of chaining methods
     - `T If<T>(this T source, bool condition, Func<T, T> func)`
     - `T If<T>(this T source, Func<bool> condition, Func<T, T> func)`